Kometa-Team/ArrAPI/docs/intro.rst

 Using a Movie Object
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-To add a movie to Radarr use :meth:`~arrapi.objs.Movie.add`.
+To add a movie to Radarr use :meth:`~arrapi.objs.reload.Movie.add`.

 .. code-block:: python

     movie.add("/movies/", "HD-1080p")

-To edit a movie in Radarr use :meth:`~arrapi.objs.Movie.edit`.
+To edit a movie in Radarr use :meth:`~arrapi.objs.reload.Movie.edit`.

 .. code-block:: python

     movie.edit(tags=["hd"])

-To delete a movie in Radarr use :meth:`~arrapi.objs.Movie.delete`.
+To delete a movie in Radarr use :meth:`~arrapi.objs.reload.Movie.delete`.

 .. code-block:: python